bksdrodrigo/temporal-ts-base/README.md

 ### Workflow State

-The Workflow State will contain all the information relevent for the workflow to run and also will hold the state of variabes that are impacted by the workflow execution.
-Basically Worfklow state defines the context in which the workflow is executed.
+The Workflow State will contain all the information relevant for the workflow to run and also will hold the state of variables that are impacted by the workflow execution.
+Basically Workflow state defines the context in which the workflow is executed.

 ```ts
 // below is an example of a workflow state type